matloff/revisit/README.md

 Say we believe this branch is worth saving.
 The **Save Branch #** box tells us the next branch will be named branch 1 (we could change that).
-Before saving, we are required to type in a description of the change.
-If we now click **Save Code**, the new branch will be reloaded with the description now visible in the last line of the revisit history at the top of the file as shown below:
+Before saving, we should type in a new Description of the change and ensure that the Username field is set.
+If we now click **Save Code**, the new branch will be reloaded with the username and description now visible in the last line of the revisit history at the top of the file as shown below:

 ![alt text](Screen3.png)